parpy-lib/parpy-lib.github.io/src/pages/installation.md

 cd ParPy
 ```

-We provide three Conda environments in the `benchmarks` directory: a minimal installation, including the minimum requirements to install the ParPy compiler, and environments for the CUDA and Metal backends including dependencies for running benchmarks.
-The environments include the installation of supported versions of Python and Rust.
+We provide three Conda environments in the `benchmarks` directory: a minimal installation, including the minimum requirements to be able to install the ParPy compiler and run tests, and environments for the CUDA and Metal backends including dependencies needed to run benchmarks.
+The environments include supported versions of Python and Rust.

 :::info Install Environment
 <Tabs>